 Discovering Food and Beverage Insights From Consumer’s Perspective

-3. Health-conscious consumers: One of the largest change drivers in the F&B industry is the rising awareness of health and well-being.
+3. Health-conscious consumers: One of the most significant change drivers in the F&B industry is the rising awareness of health and well-being.
 The global rise in obesity, concerns over genetically modified organisms (GMOs), animal welfare, organic food, fair trade, and worker rights have started conversations about food practices that are not exploitative or harmful.

 2. Monitoring conversations around allergies: In a survey recently conducted by the FSA in the UK, 23% of people with allergies generally complain on social media about food businesses they encountered that didn’t offer allergy warnings or information.